devjaikalyani/blog-web-app/README.md

 # blog-web-app
 A simple blog web application built with Node.js, Express.js, and EJS.
-The application allows users to create, view, edit, and delete blog posts.
+The application allows users to create and explore blog posts.
 Currently, the posts are not persisted across sessions as no database is integrated in this version.

 Home Page
 ![Screenshot 2024-12-19 at 12 56 12 PM](https://github.com/user-attachments/assets/c2fb99b4-81d2-4ad9-9d3e-4924b6b583cf)